Policy Owner: CHRO

 - Posting or threatening to post other people’s personally identifying information (“doxing”).

-- Personal insults, particularly those related to any protected characteristic — including gender, sexual orientation, gender identity or expression, race, color, ethnicity, national origin, religion, age, disability, genetic information, pregnancy, family or marital status, or military or veteran status.
+- Personal insults, particularly those related to any protected characteristic — including gender, sexual orientation, gender identity or expression, race, color, ethnicity, national origin, religion, age, disability, genetic information, pregnancy, family or marital status, military or veteran status, or any other characteristic protected by applicable federal, state, or local law.

 - Inappropriate photography or recording.

 - Inappropriate physical contact.
-You should have someone’s consent before touching them in any manner.
+Consent is required before touching another person in any manner.

 - Unwelcome sexual attention — sexualized comments or jokes, inappropriate touching, groping, unwelcome sexual advances.